How do I get out of debt? – 4 easy steps

 Bankruptcy – Often seen as a last resort, bankruptcy will write off 100% of your debts although it will not allow you to keep assets such as your mortgaged house, in normal circumstances.

 All of the schemes on our website are fully legitimate and are designed to help everyone eliminate their debt easily.
 The government understands that there are some people which cannot afford to pay their debts or keep up with high repayment amounts, so there are a variety of debt schemes which are fully supported by the government.
 There are laws in place to ensure you only need to repay an affordable amount each month.
+Some see bankruptcy as a quick option to stop bailiffs.

 If your bankruptcy is approved an official receiver will be appointed to value your home and any other valuable assets, which may then need to be sold to repay some of the debts.
 There are a number of restrictions in place during the bankruptcy period which could affect your everyday life in terms of employment and future credit.